Would you like to get all the stats about your website traffic, and you’re wondering which WordPress analytics plugin is the best?

 If you’re a casual blogger who doesn’t need more than general traffic stats, Jetpack Stats could be a good choice for you, especially if you want to use other Jetpack modules.

-The only downside to Google Analytics is that it can be a hassle to install on your site if you’re not a developer, especially if you want to enable advanced tracking features and get more customer insights.
+The only downsides to Google Analytics are that it can feel overwhelming, and it can be a hassle to install on your site if you’re not a developer, especially if you want to enable advanced tracking features and get more customer insights.

-What if there’s a WordPress plugin that makes complex Google Analytics features easy for WordPress users?
-What if you can get Google Analytics stats that matter to your business right in your WordPress dashboard without having to log in to your Analytics account?
+What if there was a WordPress plugin that could make complex Google Analytics features easy for WordPress users?
+What if you could get Google Analytics stats that matter to your business right in your WordPress dashboard without having to log in to your Analytics account?

 MonsterInsights allows you to leverage the full potential of all the powerful Google Analytics features without having you to be tech savvy.
 It takes the pain out of Analytics setup and makes it easier for WordPress users without touching any code.